jiajunzh/Leetcode/Data Structure & Algorithm/Algorithm/DynamicProgramming.md

 - Bottom-up implementation's runtime is usually faster as iteration does not have overhead as recursion does.
 - Top-down implementation is usually much easier to write as with recursion the ordering of subproblems does not matter.

+## DP Framework
+1. State Variable: state is a set of variables that can sufficiently describe a scenario.
+E.g. in Climbing Stairs, state variable is the current step we are on, i = 6 means the state of being on the 6th step.
+2. A function/data structure that will compute/contain the answer to the problem for every given state.
+For example in Climbing Stairs, dp[i] = number of ways to climb to the ith step.
+3. Recurrence relation to transition between states.
+For example, dp[i] = dp[i - 1] + dp[i - 2]
+4. Base Case

+## Multidimensional DP
+Things to look out for in DP problems that require a state variable include:
+- An index along some input.
+For example, it could represent the answer to the problem if the input was considered only up to that index.
+- A second index along some input.
+For example, the answer to the problem if considering the input starting at index i and ending at index j.
+- Explicit numerical constraints given in the problem.
+For example, you are only allowed to complete k transactions.
+- Variables that describe statuses in a given state.
+For example, true if holding a key and false if not.
+- Some sort of data like a tuple or bitmask used to indicate things being "visited" or "used".

+## Convert Top-Down to Bottom-Up
+1. Initialize an array dp that is sized according to your state variables.
+For example, let's say the input to the problem was an array nums and an integer k that represents the maximum number of actions allowed.
+Your array dp would be 2D with one dimension of length nums.length and the other of length k.
+The values should be initialized as some default value opposite of what the problem is asking for.
+For example, if the problem is asking for the maximum of something, set the values to negative infinity.
+If it is asking for the minimum of something, set the values to infinity.
+2. Set your base cases, same as the ones you are using in your top-down function.
+3. Write a for-loop(s) that iterate over your state variables.
+If you have multiple state variables, you will need nested for-loops.
+These loops should start iterating from the base cases.
+4. Now, each iteration of the inner-most loop represents a given state, and is equivalent to a function call to the same state in top-down.
+5. Return the answer to the original problem

 ## Common Patterns
 - The problem asks for the optimal value (maximum or minimum), number of ways there are to do something or if it is possible to reach a certain point.
 (It might be greedy or DP)
  - What is the minimum cost of doing...